 In June 2006, our subsidiary, ICF EMS, was awarded a contract by the State of Louisiana, Office of Community Development, to manage a program designed primarily to help homeowners and landlords of small rental properties affected by Hurricanes Rita and Katrina by providing them compensation for the repair, rebuilding, or relocation of homes and small rental properties for uninsured, uncompensated damages.
-The contract has a stated term of three years, but we have recently been accelerating our efforts under it and do not expect spending to be evenly distributed over that period.
+The contract has a stated term of three years, but, due to the acceleration of the program, we do not expect spending to be evenly distributed over the contract term, and we have earned revenues faster than we originally projected.
+This program acceleration, together with the challenges of predicting potential future program changes, makes it difficult for us to forecast the revenues and earnings associated with the contract, and has accelerated to earlier periods our need to win new business to replace the revenues from the contract.

-The Road Home contract accounted for approximately 35% of our revenue for all of 2006, and 53% of our revenue for the fourth quarter of 2006.
-We expect it to continue to be our largest contract over the next several years.
-We believe The Road Home contract provides us with significant opportunities, but it also creates substantial risks, including those described below.
+The Road Home contract accounted for approximately 35% of our revenue for 2006 and approximately 63% of our revenue for 2007.
+We expect it to continue to be our largest contract over the remaining life of the program.

+The Road Home contract has provided us with significant opportunities, but it has also created substantial risks, including those described below.
 If we are unable to satisfy the requirements of The Road Home contract, our profitability could be reduced and we could suffer a loss.
-It is also possible that the contract could be terminated, either for cause or for convenience.
-Adverse publicity surrounding this contract could damage our reputation and our ability to win future assignments, and could adversely affect our stock price.
-In fact, when both houses of the Louisiana legislature in December 2006 called for the contract to be cancelled, our stock price fell substantially.
-In short, The Road Home contract substantially increases the risk profile of our business.
+In addition, the contract could be terminated for a number of reasons, including for cause, for convenience, or for lack of sufficient grant monies.
+Adverse publicity surrounding this contract, or its premature termination, could damage our reputation and our ability to win future assignments, and could adversely affect our stock price.
+In short, The Road Home contract significantly increases the risk profile of our business.